preciofishbone/OmniaDocsG2/general-assets/media-picker/index.rst

 **Important note!** Omnia applies a filter to the Bing search automatically so only images that are free to use can be found through the Image picker.

-MediaFlow
+Mediaflow
 ************
 This option requires a subscription to the Mediaflow service.
 Please find more information here: https://www.mediaflow.com/.

-For MediaFlow (Pro) to be available, the prerequisites in Omnia are:
+For Mediaflow (Pro) to be available, the prerequisites in Omnia are:

-1. The feature "MediaFlow" must be active.
+1. The feature "Mediaflow" must be active.
 2. Client Id, Client secret and Refresch token must be added under "Permissions" - "Secrets" - "MediaFlow" for a business profile.
 (These settings are provided by MediaFlow).
 3. The specific settings for MediaFlow may need to be edited.
 See this link (Link to be added).

-When MediaFlow has been set up, you can search or browse available content:
+When Mediaflow has been set up, you can search or browse available content:

 .. image:: media-picker-mediaflow.png